 WHAT IS BELONG TO SONG?

-Many participants also share original songs, improvise with the band, or bring lyrics or melodies that facilitators help complete.
+Many participants share original songs, improvise with the band, or bring lyrics or melodies that facilitators help complete.

 Everyone who wants to perform has an opportunity.
 Some participants come to play an instrument or sing, others just to listen.